 AWARDS: Custom medals will be awarded to first place.
+If there are more than 6 boats, then second place medals and if 9 or more boats then third place will also be awarded.
 Events must have at least two boats to run.
 We will not run an event with only one entry at the time of the draw.
-If there is at least 6 boats in an event, SILVER and BRONZE medals will also be awarded.

 PERPETUAL TROPHIES: Crews may take home our perpetual trophies as long as they sign a guarantee that they will return them in good condition, and pay for replacements if they damage or lose the trophies.

 FOOD & BEVERAGES: No personal BBQ’s, coal or propane, will be allowed on the regatta site.
 This means anything with an open flame, This is due to the fire that occurred at HOTL 2006.
 Fine Designs will be on site with regatta t-shirts.
 JL will be on site with rowing apparel.
 The Foster City Lions Club will have food for sale on Saturday.